 This tackles the problem of lying in bed expecting not to sleep.
 After 15-20 minutes, if you are struggling, I recommend you get out of bed.
 Part of our work together specifically addresses the steps you will take when you cannot sleep.

-Our initial appointment lasts 60 mins and costs £75.
-Prior to that session, I will ask you to fill out a health questionnaire.
+Prior to our first session, I will ask you to fill out a health questionnaire.
 The importance of this is to assess whether there is a clinical sleep issue that may require medical support.
 There are many reasons for why someone may have issues with sleep and it is important that we check this and in that session discuss and plan for next steps.